A restoration project at the heart of the Guatemalan Maya Biosphere.

 Placemaking through Bioconstruction

-Community Support and Empowerment
+Community Support and Education

 Our Ecological Education Center

-Building a Permaculture and Bioconstruction School at the heart of the Mayan Biosphere.
+at the edge of the Mayan Biosphere.

 Collective Building for community gathering